subhash/clj-stack/README.md

 ## Intended audience

 This tutorial is basically a consolidated form of information found in various tutorials and guides.
+It's expected to provide an easy start to build a Clojure stack and hopefully provide a provide a perspective on how the various frameworks work together.

-The added perspective is how the various frameworks work together.
-The target audience is someone in between n00b and Nolen.
+The target audience is somewhere between n00b and Nolen.